What Are Medication Errors?

 Medication may seem straightforward, but if medical personnel make a mistake, you could be harming yourself by taking it.
 From the doctor’s prescription to the pharmacist’s handling of the medication, anyone could be liable in a medical malpractice suit.

-Taylor, Tucker & Jones, LLC, can help those affected by medication errors, including:
+Taylor & Tucker, LLC, can help those affected by medication errors, including:

 - Failing to prescribe proper medication

 - Administering the incorrect amount, causing an overdose

 - Failing to gain a complete medical history to detect allergies or intolerance

 Physicians have a responsibility to ensure medications they order are appropriate and administered correctly, and hospitals have a similar obligation to make sure medications are appropriate and given as prescribed.

 We make a positive recovery in over 98% of the cases we pursue.